** Updated June 30th, 2022 **

 Buying and selling on decentralised exchanges

-Decentralized exchanges cut out the middle man (like Coinbase) and provide liquidity from transaction fees.
+Decentralized exchanges cut out the middle man and provide liquidity from transaction fees and pools.
 These exchanges only allow you to swap coins, not buy them using fiat currency like £’s or $’s.

 Some cryptocurrencies aren’t sold on the major exchanges and can only be obtained through decentralized exchanges.
 Decentralized exchanges aren’t particularly easy to use because you need to connect external wallets to make a transaction.
 The good news is there are plenty of YouTube videos walking you through the process.